blaze/blaze/docs/design/deferred-ckernel-interface.md

     // 1: expr_single_operation_t/expr_strided_operation_t
     // 2: binary_single_predicate_t
     size_t ckernel_funcproto;
-    // The size of the ckernel which this object instantiates size_t ckernel_size;
     // The number of types in the data_types array size_t data_types_size;
     // An array of dynd types for the kernel's data pointers.